How Much CBD Should You Take?

 The world is talking about CBD more and more.
 As individuals continue to benefit from CBD products, new users continue to ask “How CBD works?”
-Let’s talk about the inter-workings for CBD, the endocannabinoid system, and CBD’s natural benefits.
+Let’s talk about CBD, the Endocannabinoid System, and CBD’s natural abilities.

-In the 1990s, researchers discovered receptors that would one day become collectively known as the endocannabinoid system.
+In the 1990s, researchers discovered receptors that would one day be known as the Endocannabinoid System.
 When we refer to the endocannabinoid system, or ECS, we’re referring to receptors within our body that respond to cannabinoids.

-The CB1 and CB2 receptors, found in the brain and throughout the body, respond to cannabinoids that our bodies naturally create in addition to cannabinoids that we ingest.
-When these receptors are engaged, many physiological processes occur.
-For example, these receptors play a role in addressing inflammation, responding to the immune system, and have even been found to moderate pain.
+The CB1 and CB2 receptors are found in the brain and throughout the body, very similar to the structure of our nervous system.
+These respond to cannabinoids that our bodies naturally create in addition to cannabinoids that we ingest.
+When these receptors act, many physiological processes occur.
+For example, these receptors play a role in addressing unrelated issues.
+Examples would be stress and inflammation.

-CB1 receptors are found predominantly in the central nervous system.
-This suggests that the CB1 receptor can impact the chemistry in our brain and even influence our mental health and daily stress level.
+CB1 receptors are found in the central nervous system.
+This suggests that the CB1 receptor can impact the chemistry in our brain and even influence our mental health and daily stress levels.

 CB2 receptors are concentrated in the immune system, and can dictate the system’s response to oxidate stress, inflection, and also inflammation.

-All systems, receptors, and cells in our body seek homeostasis or balance.
-Because of the social war waged on cannabis through the 1960s, our cannabinoid receptors, or ECS, has been largely ignored.
-While our body naturally produces cannabinoids, it isn’t often enough to facilitate the overall potential of the ECS.
+Our body aims for homeostasis, or balance, constantly.
+Because of the social war waged on cannabis through the 1960s, our ECS has been ignored.
+While bodies naturally produce cannabinoids, it isn’t often enough to facilitate the overall potential of the ECS.
 To put it more simply, many individuals have a cannabinoid deficiency.

-When ingested, vaped, used topically or even vaginal and rectally, CBD activates the ECS.
+When utilized, CBD activates the ECS.
 This activation helps to restore balance and proper functioning on a cellular level.

 Due to FDA regulations, we are unable to provide exact benefits or research articles on what health properties CBD has.
 We advise you to do a Google search to learn how you might benefit from using CBD.

 Using the endocannabinoid system, CBD targets the CB1 and CB2 receptors.
-This specific targeting allows CBD to access the body’s numerous systems, helps to establish homeostasis on numerous body systems.
+This specific targeting allows CBD to access the body’s numerous systems, helps to establish homeostasis.

 Now that you know how CBD works, it’s time to start using it!
 Find all of our pure CBD isolate products here.